 Article Processing Charge (APC)

 All articles published in the “Advanced Journal of Social Science” are fully open access and freely available online, immediately upon publication.
 This journal offers following publishing model based on reviewing time and author(s) interest-

 Regular Publication (Low-cost): In this publishing model author(s) need to pay publishing fee as low as $50 (USD) after the article gets ready for acceptance.
 For Indian authors publishing charges will be Rs 3500/- (INR).
-In the regular publishing model, the first-round review report will be available within 4-6 weeks of submission date.
+In the regular publishing model, the first-round review report will be available within 5-10 weeks of the submission date.
 There is no submission or any other kind of hidden fee for the article submitted to this journal.

 Rapid Publication: Author(s) can choose rapid publication model by writing in 'comments for the Editor' section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article gets ready for acceptance as per following schedule (Select one of the options)-

 Rapid Review 1: The first round review report will be available within 3 weeks and the author(s) will have to pay $100 (USD) if accepted.

 Rapid Review 2: The first round review report will be available within 12-14 days and the author(s) will have to pay $500 (USD) if accepted.

 Rapid Review 3: The first round review report will be available within 5-7 days and the author(s) will have to pay $1000 (USD) if accepted.

 If the author(s) forget to choose the rapid publication model during submission, then they can email at email@example.com at any later stage by mentioning one of the above options.
 If the author(s) would not indicate their interest in Rapid publication, the article will be automatically considered under Regular (low-cost) publication.

 Kindly note that all publishing models have the same review process and acceptance criteria, the only difference in the time period of reviewing.